shawnaten/cs4733Project/api_spec.md

 ## Notes
-Basing this off the Instagram API. https://instagram.com/developer/endpoints/
+- Basing this off the Instagram API.
+https://instagram.com/developer/endpoints/
+- The error codes will follow the HTTP codes.
+http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html
-The error codes will follow the HTTP codes: http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html Why we require a username & password for each request. http://stackoverflow.com/questions/6068113/do-sessions-really-violate-restfulness
+- Why we require a username & password for each request.
+http://stackoverflow.com/questions/6068113/do-sessions-really-violate-restfulness